paymill/paymill-js/readme.md

 ```

 ### Deserialization
 The Wrapper deserializes all responses from the API.
-If you need to access the original json, all PAYMILL objects include the ``originalJson`` member, which holds the json used for deserialization
+If you need to access the original json, all PAYMILL objects include the ``originalJson`` member, which holds the json used for deserialization.

 ## Contributors